 Pursuing a Ph.D. in Political Science and International Relations allows students to work with nationally- and internationally-renowned faculty who bring both academic and public policy experience to the classroom.
 Additional University of Southern California resources further enrich the doctoral student’s experiences.
 The Department of Political Science's Unruh Institute and the School of International Relations' Center for International Studies offer a wide range of programmatic support, including fellowships, internships, research assistantships, research seminars, and academic and policy speaker series.
 USC's location in Los Angeles gives POIR students rich opportunities to experience directly the excitement of local, state, national, and world politics in an ever-expanding multiethnic metropolis.
 LA is a nodal point of economic and political activity linking North America, South America, and the Asia-Pacific—a great place to live and study.

 All POIR students receive a full five-year package of funding, including two fellowship years and teaching and research assistantships with generous annual stipends.
 Funds are also available to support travel for research and conference participation, in addition to specialized training in methodology and languages.

 The Program has recently finished streamlining its requirements.
 These guidelines present degree requirements copied from the USC catalogue and supplementary information to help students and faculty navigate through the program.
 The catalogue should be consulted first; the supplementary sections do not repeat those provisions.
-Finally a simple check-list summarizes key steps and deadlines.
+The guidelines are listed throughout this site and a PDF version is available here.